discordjs/guide/guide/command-handling/adding-features.md

 When writing your commands, you may find it tedious to restart your bot every time you want to test even your code's slightest change.
 However, a single bot command can reload commands if you have a command handler.

-Create a new command file and paste in the usual format with a slight change:
+Create a new command file and paste in the usual format (using the [argument checker](/command-handling/adding-features.html#required-arguments) from above) with a slight change:

 ```js
 const fs = require('fs');